 Stitch by stitch, coil by coil, with hand & needle, I weave my international pure wools around cotton - raw / refined, scratchy / smooth, no synthetics - unifying global natural beauty.

-My clay structures I hand build out of stoneware & fire.
-Each is then painted with a unique glaze combination, mixed & varied, creating a one of a kind result when fired again.
+I hand build my clay structures out of stoneware and fire in my studio kiln.
+Each creation is then painted with a unique glaze combination, mixed & varied, creating a one of a kind result upon the second firing.

-The wood structures, I build out of solid wood - cutting, hammering, nailing & sanding.
+The wood structures, I build out of solid wood - cutting, hammering, nailing and sanding.

 PAINTING & DRAWING

-I use different types of paint, graphite, charcoal, inks & other 2-D art materials to give character to the structures that I build, giving them depth, in preparation for the fiber to be added.
+I use different types of paint, graphite, charcoal, inks and other 2-D art materials to give character to the structures that I build, giving them depth, in preparation to unite with fiber.

-Metal additions are metal-smithed sheets & wires that I cut, heat, hammer, drill, file, stamp, connect & polish, to best contrast with the soft to scratchy wools that will accompany it.
+Metal additions are metal-smithed sheets and wires that I cut, heat, hammer, drill, file, stamp, connect and polish, to best contrast with the soft to scratchy fibers that will accompany it.